homas01123/SABER_fast/README.md

 ### Install from GitHub

-Since SABER is currently in development, install directly from GitHub using `devtools`:
+SABER can be installed on the local machine from GitHub using `devtools`:

 ```r
 # Install devtools if you haven't already